thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-moderation/index.md

 ### [Digital Locality](/garden/digital-locality/index.md)

 Similar to the network of vouches, a network with digital locality naturally limits the amount of content you'll see, essentially eliminating bots and spam as well as organically filtering the content you see based on the people you interact with.
+It would also limit the spread of content considered harmful, because people wouldn't want to attach it to their public identity but any new identity wouldn't be part of a network of connections.
+Notably, this system would not oppress things for just being part of a different culture or value set, since in that case there would still be others to connect with that feel the same way.
+To more thoroughly prevent the harmful behavior, you'll likely need to fix issues _outside_ of social media as well.

 ### Proof of work